Association of Municipalities of Ontario

 AMO, which represents nearly all of Ontario’s 444 municipal governments, has conducted two years of in-depth analysis and consultation with its membership to understand municipal financial challenges over the long-term.
 It estimates that municipal governments will face a shortfall of $4.9 billion dollars every year, for the next 10 years, just to maintain current services and address the infrastructure gap – replacing, repairing, and extending capital assets.
 Without any changes, property taxes might have to double over the next decade to meet these needs.

-To bridge this gap, AMO is calling for a 1 percent sales tax, devoted solely to local infrastructure services such as roads, bridges, and transit.
+To bridge this gap, Association of Municipalities of Ontario is calling for a 1 percent sales tax, devoted solely to local infrastructure services such as roads, bridges, and transit.

 Ontarians currently pay 13percent in Harmonized Sales Tax, with 8 percent going to the province, and the federal government collecting 5 percent.
-Dubbed “the Local Share,” AMO estimates that an additional 1 percent would raise $2.5 billion for municipal infrastructure, after administration costs and low-income rebates.
+Dubbed “the Local Share,” Association of Municipalities of Ontario estimates that an additional 1 percent would raise $2.5 billion for municipal infrastructure, after administration costs and low-income rebates.
 Based on the 2017 Ontario budget, that is less than 2 percent of all provincial revenues.

 Prior to reductions in the federal GST in 2006 and 2008, Ontarians paid a 15 percent sales tax.
 If implemented, the 1 percent increase would mean Ontarians would pay 14 percent in sales tax.
 This would still be less than five other provinces.

 Municipal sales taxes are used widely across the United States, and globally, to fund local services.
 However, Canadian municipalities must rely largely on property taxes, with some grants from federal and provincial governments, to deliver services, as well as build and maintain critical infrastructure.
 Property taxes are tied to the market value of property, not an individual’s ability to pay.